In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 tablespoon Dijon mustard

-- 1 or 2 organic celery ribs
+- 2 organic celery ribs

 - 1 or 2 organic radishes (about 2 ounces total)